olkku45/rust-tutorial/tutorial/what-is-rust.md

 ---
 ## Can you tell me already?
 ---
-<p> Rust is a memory-safe programming language that doesn't have a garbage collector or runtime,
+<p> TLDR: Rust is a memory-safe programming language that doesn't have a garbage collector or runtime,
 and instead of a garbage collector, it uses a concept called "ownership and borrowing" to keep bugs at bay.
 Don't worry if you don't get what I'm saying just yet, we'll go into these concepts.